 4.2.
-ORGANISATION, STAFFING AND RESPONSIBILITIES OF CONSTRUCTION SUPERVISING CONSULTANT (CSC)
+Organisation, Staffing and Responsibilities of Construction Supervision Consultant (CSC)

-The Supervising Consultant will supervise the activities of the construction Contractor on behalf of Kerala State Public Works Department and will be reporting directly to the Superintending Engineer.
-The Supervising Consultant will be responsible for the technical supervision of road layout, overseeing contract implementation and certifying works for payment.
+The Construction Supervision Consultant will supervise the activities of the construction Contractor on behalf of Kerala State Public Works Department and will be reporting directly to the Superintending Engineer.
+The Construction Supervision Consultant will be responsible for the technical supervision of road layout, overseeing contract implementation and certifying works for payment.